appium/appium/docs/en/advanced-concepts/hybrid.md

 You may also use the ios-webkit-debug-proxy-launcher to launch the proxy.
 It monitors the proxy log for errors, and relaunch the proxy where needed.
-This is also optional and may help with recent devices
+This is also optional and may help with recent devices:

 ``` center
 # change the udid